Posted by: Loren Coleman on January 11th, 2007

 Bourtsev wrote in the Mugamir Russian website that he was in New York from July 13-20, on an invitation from NG-TV.
 The DNA of the skull from Khwit and another female skull from a neighboring grave of Khwit were examined at New York University.
 NG-TV filmed his talk with a geneticist and an anthropologist.

-Click on mother Zana and baby Khwit for a full-sizer version
+Mother Zana and baby Khwit

 According to Bourtsev, the preliminary result of the DNA analysis is that the skulls are most likely related.
 Khwit’s skull is an “Australoid type.”
 Some measurements of the skull are greater than the maximum values known from modern man.
 The female skull – according to Bourtsev – is an “African type,” with a strongly defined skeletal, lower facial and teeth prognathism.
 Despite the DNA relationship of the skulls, the anthropologist is skeptical that they are related because of the many morphological differences.
 Nothing is shared about Burtsev’s hypothesis of a genetic relationship to the Neanderthal.
 A written report of the examination is expected.

 (1) Lagovskij, Vladimir.
 2006.
 A Caucasian Prisoner.
 Komsomol’skaja Pravda, August 11 (in Russian).